lmthang/bivec/README.txt

   (e) Automatically save vocab file and load vocab (if there's one exists).
   (f) The code has been extensively refactored to make it easier to understand and more comments have been added.

+If you use this software, please cite this paper:
+@inproceedings{Luong-etal:naacl15:bivec,
+        Address = {Denver, United States}
+        Author = {Luong, Minh-Thang  and  Pham, Hieu and Manning, Christopher D.}, Booktitle = {NAACL Workshop on Vector Space Modeling for NLP}, Title = {Bilingual Word Representations with Monolingual Quality in Mind}, Year = {2015}}

 Thang Luong @ 2014, 2015, <lmthang@stanford.edu>
   with many contributions from Hieu Pham <hyhieu@stanford.edu>